 - UniCredit – OFAC

 - In April 2019, OFAC announced that as part of a global US$1.3 billion settlement with several US agencies, it had entered into settlement agreements totalling US$611 million with various UniCredit Group banks.
-The settlements had arisen as a result of violations of a number of US sanctions programmes by way of US-dollar transactions being routed through the United States in a non-transparent manner.
+The settlements had arisen as a result of violations of a number of US sanctions programmes by way of US dollar transactions being routed through the United States in a non-transparent manner.

 - When the fine was published, the US Under Secretary for Terrorism and Financial Intelligence stated: ‘These banks have agreed to implement and maintain commitments to enhance their sanctions compliance.
-As the United States continues to enhance our sanctions programmes, incorporating compliance commitments in OFAC settlements is a key part of our broader strategy to ensure that the private sector implements strong and effective compliance programmes that protect the US financial system from abuse.’
+As the United States continues to enhance our sanctions programs, incorporating compliance commitments in OFAC settlements is a key part of our broader strategy to ensure that the private sector implements strong and effective compliance programs that protect the US financial system from abuse.’

 - Union de Banques Arabes et Françaises (UBAF) – OFAC

-- In January 2021, OFAC announced a $8,572,500 settlement with UBAF, a bank based in France that concentrates on trade finance facilitation between Europe and the Middle East, North Africa, sub-Saharan Africa, and Asia.
-Between 2011 and 2013, UBAF operated US-dollar accounts on behalf of sanctioned Syrian financial institutions and indirectly conducted business on behalf of these institutions through the US financial system using US dollars.
+- In January 2021, OFAC announced a $8,572,500 settlement with UBAF, a bank based in France that concentrates on trade finance facilitation between Europe and the Middle East, North Africa, sub-Saharan Africa and Asia.
+Between 2011 and 2013, UBAF operated US dollar accounts on behalf of sanctioned Syrian financial institutions and indirectly conducted business on behalf of these institutions through the US financial system using US dollars.

-Actions taken by enforcement agencies in the past two years have highlighted the importance of sanctions compliance programmes.
+Actions taken by enforcement agencies in the past few years have highlighted the importance of sanctions compliance programmes.
 If one is not in place or is not effective, enforcement agencies will not hesitate in requiring one to be put in place as a condition of a settlement.
 Being forced by a regulator or enforcement agency to strengthen a sanctions compliance programme comes with a number of difficulties, including reputational damage and, in serious cases, ongoing costs associated with future monitorship by enforcement agencies.
 It is far better for an organisation to take the initiative and develop and implement a sanctions compliance programme on its own terms to protect the business.